AI and Agentic Workflow Governance

 This means AI activity is not free-form.
 It is governed by declared clinical workflow structure.

-Hub-governed AI
+Hub-Governed AI

 Regenemm Voice acts as the Hub and clinical control plane.